hexandcube/hexandcube.eu.org/content/twitter.md

 ---
 title: Hexandcube's Twitter Policy
-lastmod: 2022-01-06
+lastmod: 2022-01-07
 ---

 # Public Tweets

-- Quote retweets ≠ endorsements, I may use QRTs to comment on something I don't agree with.
-- Liking means I like or agree with the content that tweet, but doesn't mean I endorse the author of that tweet.
 - If you want to share my Tweet on Twitter, please retweet it, don't screenshot it.
 - If you're sharing it on a platform other than Twitter, you're free to post a screenshot, just please make sure to link to the original Tweet.
 - If you want to share any original content from my account (such as a photo or video), please make sure to link to the original Tweet.
-- You're not allowed to use any of my content for commercial purposes without my explicit permission.
+- You're not allowed to use any of my content for commercial purposes without my permission.

 # Direct Messages